jalsalam/basic-R--tutorial/README.md

  * How to run scripts, install packages, and find documentation
  * Read in and play around with an example dataset

-Subsequent sessions:
- * Loading data from csv/xlsx
- * Basic data manipulation (e.g., filter, join, add new variables)
+Second session:
+ * Review/questions on RStudio, installing/loading packages, etc?
+ * Joining two datasets with dplyr
+ * Reshaping a dataset with tidyr

+Third session:
+ * Review/q's on previous material
- * Plotting
+ * Plots with ggplot2
- * We'll see...
+ * Rmarkdown

+I am not an expert teacher, and I won't have enough time in these sessions to cover everything in depth.
+I am mostly trying to whet you appetite and get you "over the hump" to know how to get started.

-I am not a pro teacher -- I am mostly just hoping to whet your appetite.
-Here are some more links.
+Here are some more links...

 ## Links: